Omer-Mazig/js-runtime-questions/README.md

 Which of these is a microtask?

+**Options:**

-a) setTimeout callback
+- a) setTimeout callback
-b) setInterval callback
+- b) setInterval callback
-c) Promise.then() callback
+- c) Promise.then() callback
-d) addEventListener callback
+- d) addEventListener callback

 <details>
 <summary>View Answer and Explanation</summary>

-**Correct Answer: c) Promise.then() callback**
+**Correct Answer:** c) Promise.then() callback

+**Explanation:**
-Explanation: Promise.then() callbacks are microtasks.
+Promise.then() callbacks are microtasks.
 They are processed in the microtask queue, which has priority over the macrotask queue. setTimeout, setInterval, and addEventListener callbacks are all macrotasks and are processed in the macrotask queue.

 </details>